RTEMS/rtems-docs/c-user/config/idle-task.rst

 CONFIGURE_IDLE_TASK_BODY
 ------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_IDLE_TASK_BODY``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 If :ref:`BSP_IDLE_TASK_BODY` is defined, then this will be the default value, otherwise the default value is ``_CPU_Thread_Idle_body``.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be defined to a valid function pointer of the type ``void *( *idle_body )( uintptr_t )``.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option initializes the IDLE thread body.

-NOTES:
+.. rubric:: NOTES:

 IDLE threads shall not block.
 A blocking IDLE thread results in undefined system behaviour because the scheduler assume that at least one ready thread exists.

 IDLE threads can be used to initialize the application, see configuration option :ref:`CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION`.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be defined to a valid function pointer of the type ``void *( *idle_body )( uintptr_t )``.

 ..
 Generated from spec:/acfg/if/idle-task-init-appl

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION